 Open your General Anatomy Handbook and by heart all the anatomical terms and understand their meanings.

-3. Make a study schedule
+Develop a practical study schedule

 Make two types of goals, short-term and long-term.